aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ./3-vpc-client-node.sh
 ```

-Check the progress in the AWS CloudFormation console
+Check the progress in the AWS CloudFormation console.

 ## Step 4 - prepare the Fabric client node and enroll and identity
 On the Fabric client node.